front-commerce/developers.front-commerce.com/source/_posts/front-commerce-2.14.md

 Here are the highlights of the past 6 weeks at Front-Commerce:

 - We continued the projects initiated at the beginning of the year, with our new BigCommerce connector and services around our Front-Commerce Cloud offer
-- We have continued to enrich the features available for Front-Commerce with store credits and downloadable products
+- We have continued to enrich the features available for Front-Commerce with store credit and downloadable products
 - In parallel, we had the opportunity to train and onboard new users!
 Welcome to the headless commerce family 👋
 - Finally, we helped prepare the launch of several new sites on Front-Commerce: this implicates the realization of stress tests, an important step to verify that your website will be able to hold the load in the event of a peak in traffic.